Matthias-Panis/Freaky-Frikkers/TOS-Fulladmin.md

 - Any conflict can be avoided by simply stating your intensions if you see someone already playing.

-- Be responsible with banning people.
-Idgaf about kicks, if people are annoying start with tban after that you could ban.
-Unless obvious cheaters they can get permd instantly.
-I'll mention adkats commands later.
+-Have a propper ban/kickreason as the playerbase is already small enough and we need all the dedicated players we can.
+Inpropper bans will be lifted.
+Basically use Kicks/Bans responsibly and with a propper reason.
+If youre having a bad day and tempted to rageban, best thing to do then is to ALT+F4 and cool down and wait for a better round.

-- Try to avoid to farm the server to dead mostly during the night if the server survives the night it's easy early farm for all of you.
+- Try to avoid to farm the server to death mostly during the night if the server survives the night it's easy early farm for all of you.
 - Don't play 24/7 you're not alone.
 - **Vehicle peace** or **air peace** won't be tolerated anymore.
 It is nice to both farm but it can kill a server real quick.
-If i or other FULL ADMINS see it happening you risk getting kicked.
+If i or other FULL ADMINS see it happening you risk getting kicked or tempbanned.
 - Be reasonable, don't let your hatred or lack of skill get the better of you...
+- When the server is completely filled (64 players), there will be a 3 round cooldown on farming which applies to everyone.
+This will ensure that the server has a stable playerbase for the day.
+Violating this, will result in kick or worst case tempban.

 ## 1-2 Must read